AlphaBravoCompany/ab-training-labs/container-bootcamp/section-2-labs/README.md

 ## Lab 5 - Exec into containers to test communications

-Now that we have 3 containers running, lets `exec` into the containers and test communications to confirm the network separationm is working.
+Now that we have 3 containers running, let's `exec` into the containers and test communications to confirm the network separation is working.

-First, lets get a shell in nginx1 and try to ping mysql1.
+First, let's get a shell in nginx1 and try to ping mysql1.

 `docker exec -it nginx1 /bin/bash`